Book a call with admissions

 • Done in an outpatient setting

-• Patients can drive themselves to and from treatment and return to their days right away
+• Patients can drive themselves to and from treatment and return to their daily routine as soon as treatment ends

 • Appointments are short (less than 20 minutes)

-TMS has been shown effective at treating mood disorders like major depression, bipolar disorder, and obsessive-compulsive disorder.
+TMS has been shown to be effective in treating mood disorders like major depression, anxiety, bipolar disorder, and obsessive-compulsive disorder.

 What TMS Is Not